MikeCook9994/5th-Edition-Hombrew/Class  Options/Druid/Circle Of Nightmares.md

 **Damage on a Hit:** 1d8 Slashing
 **Properties:** Two-Handed

 When you cast *shillelagh* on the scythe, you can choose to expend a use of your wild shape to enhance the casting of the *shillelagh* spell.
 When you do so, the duration of  *shillelagh* increases to 10 minutes and it does not end if you drop the weapon.
 Additionally, when you hit a creature with an attack or a creature fails a saving throw forced by a spell you cast, you can deal additional damage to target equal to the number of reaper's mark curses applied to them.
-Whenever you deal this additional damage, you can choose to first curse the target with reaper's mark and you choose its damage type from the following list: acid, cold, fire, lightning, poison, or psychic.
+You choose the damage type from the following list: acid, cold, fire, lightning, poison, or psychic.
+Once per turn when you deal this additional damage, you can choose to first apply reaper's mark to the target.

 Additionally, you can bind your scythe to another magical weapon by performing a special ritual while the weapon and your scythe are within 5 feet of you.
 You perform the ritual over the course of 1 hour, which can be done during a short rest.
 You can’t affect an artifact or a sentient weapon in this way.
 When the ritual completes, the weapon is bound to your scythe.
 While the weapon is bound to your scythe, the weapon is absorbed into your scythe and the scythe gains its magical properties.
 If the weapon required attunement to benefit from its magical properties, your number of available attunement slots is reduced by 1 while the weapon is bound to the scythe.